sandialabs/chama/documentation/impact.rst

 Scenario S2 was detected by Sensors A, B, and C. Scenario S3 was detected by Sensors A, B, and C. Sensor D did not detect any scenarios.

-This information can be used directly to optimization a sensor layout that maximizes coverage.
+This information can be used directly to optimize a sensor layout that maximizes coverage.
 To optimize a sensor layout that minimizes detection time, the minimum time can be extracted from the list of detection times, as shown below.